nhejazi/haldensify/paper/paper.md

 functions that are càdlàg (right-hand continuous with left-hand limits) and have bounded sectional variation norm [@vdl2017generally; @vdl2017uniform].
-Importantly, the HAL estimation procedure has been proven to reliably estimate target functionals at a suitable rate ($\approx n^{-1/3}$, per @bibaut2019fast) for standard semiparametric theory to be applied to resultant estimators.
+Importantly, the HAL estimation procedure has been proven to reliably estimate target functionals at a suitable rate (per @bibaut2019fast, $\approx~n^{-1/3}$) for standard semiparametric theory to be applied to the resultant estimators.
 A loss-based HAL estimator may be constructed by using $\ell_1$-penalized (i.e., lasso) regression [@tibshirani1996regression] to select indicator basis functions that minimize the empirical risk with respect to an appropriately chosen loss function.
-Selection of the $\ell_1$ penalization term be based on a cross-validation selector [@vdl2003unified; @vdv2006oracle] or alternative selection criteria compatible with sieve estimation (via undersmoothing).
-This latter class of selection criteria are appropriate when HAL is used only to estimate nuisance function of a (usually low-dimensional) target parameter.
-In such cases, undersmoothing has been shown to allow for the formulation of regular, asymptotically linear and efficient IPW estimators of causal effects [@ertefaie2020nonparametric; @hejazi2022efficient].
+Selection of the $\ell_1$ penalization term be based on cross-validation principles [@vdl2004asymptotic; @dudoit2005asymptotics] or alternative selection criteria compatible with sieve estimation techniques (e.g., undersmoothing).
+This latter class of selection criteria are appropriate when HAL is leveraged to estimate the nuisance functions of a (usually low-dimensional) target parameter, common in the semiparametric estimation of quantities that arise in causal inference [@bang2005doubly; @vdl2011targeted].
+In such cases, undersmoothing methods have been developed to allow for the formulation of regular, asymptotically linear and efficient IPW estimators of causal effects [e.g., @ertefaie2020nonparametric; @hejazi2022efficient].

 # Nonparametric IPW Estimation with the Generalized Propensity Score

-TODO
+A popular framework for defining and evaluating the causal effects of continuous treatments is that of modified treatment policies [@haneuse2013estimation;
+@diaz2018stochastic; @hejazi2022efficient], which define interventions that
+shift (or modify) the natural value of the treatment.
+For example, in a setting with a continuous treatment $A$, in which we additionally collect baseline covariates $W$ and measure an outcome $Y$, we could consider a hypothetical intervention setting the value of $A$ via $d(A,W; \delta) = A + \delta(W)$, for a user-defined function $d(A,W;\delta)$ indexed by a scalar $\delta(W)$.
+This intervention regime is a simple example of a modified treatment policy (MTP); it can be thought of mapping the observed $A$ to a counterfactual $A_{\delta}$ that is itself an additive shift of the natural value of $A$.
+The counterfactual mean of such an intervention may be expressed $\mathbb{E}[Y(A_{\delta})]$, where
+$Y(A_{\delta})$ is the potential outcome that would be observed had the treatment taken the value $A_{\delta}$.
+Both @haneuse2013estimation and
+@diaz2018stochastic proposed substitution, inverse probability weighted (IPW), and doubly robust estimators of a statistical functional $\psi$ that identifies this counterfactual mean under standard assumptions.
+Doubly robust estimators of
+$\psi$ are implemented in the `txshift` `R` package [@hejazi2020txshift-joss;
+@hejazi2022txshift-rpkg]; such estimation frameworks are usually necessary in order to take advantage of flexible estimators of nuisance parameters.

+Despite the popularity of doubly robust estimation procedures, IPW estimators can be modified to accommodate data adaptive estimation of the (generalized) propensity score.
+Such nonparametric IPW estimators, based on HAL, have been studied by @ertefaie2020nonparametric in the context of binary treatments and by
+@hejazi2022efficient for continuous treatments.
+The IPW estimator of $\psi$ is
+$\psi_{n,\text{IPW}} = \{\tilde{g}_{n,A}(A \mid W) / g_{n,A}(A \mid W)\} Y$,
+where $g_{n,A}$ is an estimator of the generalized propensity score (e.g., as produced by `haldensify()`) and $\tilde{g}_{n,A}$ is this same quantity evaluated at the post-intervention value of the treatment $A_{\delta}$.
+Usually,
+$g_{n,A}$ must be estimated via parametric modeling strategies in order for
+$\psi_{n,\text{IPW}}$ to exhibit desirable asymptotic properties (unbiasedness, efficiency); in such cases, the IPW estimator is only unbiased if the parametric conditional density estimator is _correctly specified_.
+Flexible, data adaptive strategies may be used to estimate $g_{n,A}$; however, IPW estimators are not compatible with such estimators "out of the box."
+Instead, sieve estimation strategies (undersmoothing) must be used to select an estimator $g_{n,A}$, from among an appropriate class, that allows for optimal estimation of $\psi$.
+This issue arises in part because strategies for optimal selection of $g_{n,A}$ (e.g., cross-validation) optimize for estimation of the conditional density, ignoring the fact that it is only a nuisance parameter in the process of IPW estimation.
+When `haldensify()` is used for this purpose, a family of conditional density estimators $g_{n,A,\lambda}$, indexed by the $\ell_1$ regularization term $\lambda$, are generated, with cross-validation usually used to select an optimal conditional density estimator along the trajectory in
+$\lambda$.
+The estimator $g_{n,A,\lambda_n}$ selected in this way will fail to yield an IPW estimator with desirable asymptotic properties; undersmoothing must be used to select a more appropriate estimator.
+The `haldensify` package implements nonparametric IPW estimators that incorporate several undersmoothing selectors in the `ipw_shift()` function.
+For a formal description of the selectors and numerical experiments examining their performance, see
+@hejazi2022efficient.

 # `haldensify`'s Scope